sg-crest A Singapore Government Agency Website

 • Conviction or acquittal: Whether you are guilty of an offence.

-• Sentence: The punishment ordered against you, such as an imprisonment term or fine.
+• Sentence: The punishment imposed on you, such as an imprisonment term or fine.

 Tip

-If you appeal against your sentence, the judge may reduce it or enhance the sentence, or change the type of punishment ordered.
+If you appeal against your sentence, the judge may reduce it or enhance (increase) the sentence or change the type of punishment ordered.
 You may wish to seek legal advice before deciding whether to appeal.

 Who can appeal